JAlcocerT/JAlcocerT/content/blog/concepts-lean.md

 ---
 title: "What is Lean?
-Why do I need it as Software ?"
+Why do I need it for Software ?"
 date: 2022-10-02T23:20:21+01:00
 draft: false
 tags: ["Outro"]
-description: 'Understanding and applying Lean.'
+description: 'Understanding and applying Lean for SDLC.'
-summary: 'Talking about Lean and how we can apply this philosophy to all processes to improve efficiency, quality, response time as well as reducing costs and waste.'
 url: 'lean'
 ---

+Talking about Lean and how we can apply this philosophy to all processes to improve efficiency, quality, response time as well as reducing costs and waste.

 ## What is Lean?